parlaynu/snappit/README.md

 This project contains a tool to create and restore user-space snapshots.

-It is derived from the project [s3backup](https://github.com/parlaynu/s3backup), taking the core operators and algorithm to manage user-space snapshots.
+It is derived from the project [s3backup](https://github.com/parlaynu/s3backup), rearranging the core operators and algorithm to work for user-space snapshots instead of backups.

 The snapshot is controlled through a configuration file, with an example shown [here](config/config.yaml).
 The default location for the configuration file is `~/.config/snappit/config.yaml`; this can be overridden